 Both fixed annuities and CDs are principal-protected investments, so there’s no risk of losing your money.
 The guaranteed protection of a fixed annuity is based on the insurer’s financial stability, while CDs are insured by the Federal Deposit Insurance Corporation (FDIC).

 As of early 2024, CDs have fixed annuities beat for guaranteed interest rates on short terms.
 “Right now, a 1-year CD is going to beat a 1-year annuity,” Nick Pangakis, a financial advisor with Capitol Financial Solutions, told Annuity.org.
-“You can get a 13-month CD for [5.5%] right now and you can get a 1-year annuity in the high fours.”
+“There are many more options for CDs and high-yield savings accounts that might offer better rates, terms, or liquidity within a 12-month or less timeframe.”

 However, when comparing annuities and CDs, it’s important to consider more than just the interest rate.
 For example, annuities offer the unique feature of annuitization, in which your premium and interest convert into a stream of income payments.
 You can often turn your fixed annuity into lifetime income, an option not available with CDs.